Headaches

 For primary cephalgia, there are three major types:

-- Tension cephalgia is the most common with up to 90% of adults experiencing its symptoms at one point in their lives.
-It’s most likely cause is the contractions of the muscles covering the skull with the most affected sites being the base of the head, the forehead, and the temple.
+• Tension cephalgia is the most common type, with up to 90% of adults experiencing its symptoms at some point in their lives.
+Its most likely cause is the contraction of the muscles covering the skull, with the most affected areas being the base of the head, the forehead, and the temples.

-- Migraines affect approximately 28 million Americans with both children and adults in the affected cohort.
-These cephalgia attacks are triggered by hormonal changes in females such as during pregnancy; food like alcohol, aged cheeses and aspartame; stress; sensory stimuli like bright lights, unpleasant odors, and secondhand smoke; changes in wake-sleep pattern and in the environment; and medications like vasodilators.
+• Migraines affect approximately 28 million Americans, including both children and adults.
+These cephalgia attacks may be triggered by hormonal changes in females, such as during pregnancy; foods like alcohol, aged cheeses, and aspartame; stress; sensory stimuli like bright lights, unpleasant odors, and secondhand smoke; changes in sleep patterns and the environment; and medications such as vasodilators.

-- Cluster cephalgia is relatively rare with just 1 in 1,000 individuals affected by it.
-Its cause is still unknown although scientists believe that the abnormal activity in the hypothalamus may be at fault.
-This type also tends to run in families and may be triggered by medications, substances and environmental changes.
+• Cluster cephalgia is relatively rare, affecting about 1 in 1,000 individuals.
+Its cause is still unknown, although scientists believe abnormal activity in the hypothalamus may be responsible.
+This type also tends to run in families and may be triggered by medications, substances, and environmental changes.

-The symptoms of headaches will obviously vary depending on the type.
+The symptoms of headaches will vary depending on the type.

-- The symptoms of tension cephalgia include mild, bilateral and sporadic pain akin to a band-like pressure around the head particularly over the eyebrows.
-Despite the pain, you will still be able to function normally.
+• The symptoms of tension cephalgia include mild, bilateral, and sporadic pain that feels like a band-like pressure around the head, particularly over the eyebrows.
+Despite the pain, you may still be able to function normally.

-- The signs of migraines are throbbing, pounding or pulsating pain beginning from one side of the head and then spreading to both sides.
-You may also experience a group of symptoms like nausea, changes in vision, and aggravated pain with each movement.
+• The signs of migraines include throbbing, pounding, or pulsating pain that begins on one side of the head and may spread to both sides.
+You may also experience symptoms such as nausea, changes in vision, and pain that worsens with movement.

-- The symptoms of cluster headaches usually last for weeks or months with reprieves for months or years.
-Each attack comes with excruciating pain around or behind one of your eyes, which may become watery, red and inflamed, while your nose becomes runny and congested.
-Such is the pain experienced during an attack that you may bang your head against the wall, among other desperate measures to relieve your pain.
+• The symptoms of cluster headaches usually last for weeks or months, with reprieves lasting months or years.
+Each attack can bring excruciating pain around or behind one eye, which may become watery, red, and inflamed, while the nose may become runny and congested.

 Fortunately, you have several options to relieve the pain of a cephalgia attack.
 You must consult with your doctor especially on matters of medications to lessen side effects, drug interactions, and risks.
 Your doctor will suggest:

-- Healthy diet, exercise and stress management program
+• A healthy diet, exercise, and a stress management program

 Your headaches can be effectively managed but you must work with your doctor to do so.